rileymd88/qwik-trellis/README.md

 Only developers need to use qExt
 * [qExt](https://github.com/axisgroup/qExt)

+## Features in v0.3
+* Ability to automatically set the same range for all charts
+* Ability to hide measure labels on one side only
+* Performance improvements and bug fixes

 ## Features in v0.2
 * Ability to create Trellis chart based on master item and 1 dimension
-* Ability to hide labels on one side only
+* Ability to hide dimension labels on one side only
 * Ability to force all dimensions to be shown
 * Advanced mode which allows full flexibility of how formulas are handled in the end trellis objects